 Online map to locate parcels, zoning districts, aerials, and easements.

-Once the zoning district is determined, refer to the general requirements below:
+Once the zoning district is determined, refer to and familiarize with the general requirements below:

 - Banners are allowed in Commercial, Industrial, Special Campus, and Mixed Use districts.